great-expectations/great_expectations/CONTRIBUTING.md

    ```
 ## Install dependencies from requirements-dev.txt

-You need to install dependencies from the Great Expectations `requirements-dev.txt` file to make sure you have the right libraries installed in your Python environment.
+You need to install dependencies from the Great Expectations `requirements-dev.txt` file to make sure you have the correct libraries installed in your Python environment.

 If you're using the macOS operating system, you'll be able to use the `pip` or `pip3` commands to install dependencies from `requirements-dev.txt`.
 If you're a Windows user using Anaconda, you'll need to install the dependencies in the `requirements-dev.txt` individually.